NNPDF/nnpdf/doc/sphinx/source/vp/plotting_format.md

 defines one label where the values for each of the datapoints are given in the list.
 Note that the name of the extra_label (in this case `idat2bin` is completely arbitrary, and will be used for plotting purposes (LaTeX math syntax is allowed as well).
-However adding labels manually for each point can be tedious.
+However, adding labels manually for each point can be tedious.
 This should only be reserved for information that cannot be recovered from the kinematics as defined in the CommonData file.
 Instead, new labels can be generated
-programmatically: every function defined in: `validphys2/src/validphys/plotoptions/labelers.py` is a valid label.
+programmatically: every function defined in `validphys2/src/validphys/plotoptions/labelers.py` is a valid label.
 These functions take as keyword arguments the (possibly transformed) kinematical variables, as well as any extra label declared in the plotting file.
 For example, one might declare: